Acne And Prostate Cancer

 Acne is a major downer that most men forget.
-But it turns out that men who have been free of acne for 50 years and more may still suffer one of the most serious after-effects of acne in the form of an increased risk for prostate cancer.
+But it turns out that men who have been free of acne for 50 years and more may still suffer one of the most serious after-effects of acne1 in the form of an increased risk for prostate cancer.

 Propionibacterium acnes is the species of bacteria that is involved in acne.
 Strictly speaking, Propionibacterium acnes does not cause any kind of swelling, inflammation, or redness that we see as pimples.
 It’s actually the immune system’s attack on the bacterium, which has the capability of creating chemicals known as chemotactins that direct the immune attack to nearby skin, that causes the outward manifestations of the disease.

 Small numbers of acne bacteria can find their way into the bloodstream.
-It is very unusual for acne bacteria to involved in disease anywhere in the body other than the skin itself, although sometimes the bacteria colonize inside the bones, eyes, brain, mouth, or, in men, the prostate.
+It is very unusual for acne bacteria to involved in disease anywhere in the body other than the skin itself, although sometimes the bacteria colonize inside the bones, eyes, brain, mouth2, or, in men, the prostate.

 The way acne bacteria get into the body is usually through catheters or during surgery.
 Small numbers of acne bacteria live all over the body, consuming excess skin oil.
 Most of the time these microbes are actually beneficial, preventing the accumulation of excess skin oil in pores.